aldajo92/AndroidKt_DialerApp/README.md

 <img src=".media/demoDialer.gif" alt="Drawing" style="width: 300px;"/>

 ## Combination Dialer Algorithm ##
-The algorithm used to calculate all possible combinations from a dialer input.
-It is defined in the class `CombinationDialImpl` as the implementation of `CombinationDial`.
+The algorithm used to calculate all possible combinations from a dialer input is defined in the class `CombinationDialImpl` as the implementation of `CombinationDial`.
 The Algorithm was tested with the class `CombinationDialerImplTest`.

 ## Tests ##
 To run all test created for this project, run the following command in terminal: